All Episodes

 Even Matt Towery called her.

-He's like, yeah, I'll be stopping by on local.
+He's like, yeah, I'll be stopping by.

-You know, I mean it's just it's just a nice happy story in the midst of like nothing but negativity that will we ever hear about.
+You know, I mean, it's just, it's just a nice, happy story in the midst of like nothing but negativity that will we ever hear about.

 So I thought we'd bring her back and talk to her and just say like just how great it is.